gbroques/ose-workbench-platform/docs/pages/pattern_catalog/gui_package.rst

 Gui Package
 ===========
+.. admonition:: Motivation

+   Organize code related to the graphical representation of parts and a workbench.

 The ``gui`` package, located within the `base package <base_package.html>`_, contains code related to the graphical user interface of FreeCAD, such as what happens when users interact with the workbench (e.g. a user clicks a button on a toolbar), or various components the user may interact with such as dialogs or panels.

 .. code-block::